 New Home Construction Incentives

 Think energy efficiency when you build.
 Your new home will cost less to operate, be more comfortable and help reduce your environmental impact.
 Having a comprehensive plans evaluation done before you build gives you the information necessary to create a roadmap to an energy efficient home.
 This allows you to use the most cost effective options to reduce your energy consumption and minimize construction costs.

-After having your plans reviewed and building your home, a follow-up assessment will be conducted to determine its efficiency.
-You will be be eligible for two tiers of rebates depending on the efficiency standard you achieve.
+You will be eligible for two tiers of rebates depending on the efficiency standard you achieve.
 You may pursue certification through ENERGY STAR® or R2000, or alternatively, have your home rated through the EnerGuide Rating System.

-- ENERGY STAR® for New Homes or EnerGuide rating of 20% better than code, you'll receive a rebate of $2000
+- For ENERGY STAR® for New Homes or EnerGuide rating of 20% better than code, you'll receive a rebate of $2000

 *References to the building code are based on the Government of Canada's 2015 National Building Code.